|

 for a special unit.
 Basically, this machine was a standard

-Enigma-I, of which the wiring of the wheels and the UKW had been
+Enigma-I, of which the wiring of the rotors and the UKW had been

 changed.
-For this reason, the machine and the wheels were were
+For this reason, the machine and the rotors were were

 marked with the letter 'S', which probably means Sondermaschine